joeljfernandes/ecommerce-react-native/README.md

 ```

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Why this repo?

+I use this repository to:

+- Try out the latest React Native and Expo features
+- Explore new Expo SDK releases
+- Test best practices and patterns
+- Quickly prototype UI/UX ideas

+---

 ## Learn more